-Benefits paid to participants in the District were \$68.8 million in 2019.
+Benefits paid to participants in the District were \$70.9 million in 2020.
 While the plan is a governmental plan and is not subject to minimum funding requirements, the employers contribute amounts necessary on an actuarial basis to provide the plan with sufficient assets to meet the benefits to be paid to participants.
-The amount of the total District employer contributions expected to be paid into the pension plan during 2020 is \$90.0 million.
-Our allocated share of these pension contributions is expected to be \$4.7 million.
+The amount of the total District employer contributions expected to be paid into the pension plan during 2021 is \$90.0 million.
+Our allocated share of these pension contributions is expected to be \$4.8 million.
 The amount ultimately to be contributed and the amount ultimately recognized as expense as well as the timing of those contributions and expenses, are subject to many variables including performance of plan assets and interest rate levels.
 These variables could result in actual contributions and expenses being greater than or less than the amounts reflected in the District financial statements.

 Retiree Medical Plans: District employers also provide certain health insurance benefits to eligible retired employees according to the terms of the benefit plans.
 The anticipated costs of these benefits are accrued during the period of the employee's active status.

-The 2019 and 2018 postretirement benefit income is due to an actuarial gain.
-Postretirement benefit (income) expense is included in "Salaries and employee benefits" in the Consolidated Statements of Income.
-Our cash contributions are equal to the benefits paid.
+Net periodic benefit cost is included in "Salaries and employee benefits" in the Consolidated Statements of Income.
+Postretirement benefit costs related to the retiree medical plans were not considered material for any of the years presented.
+Our cash contributions were equal to the benefits paid.